 Last, we’ll share the top 30 fields for digital nomad business owners, as reported by successful digital nomad business owners.

-Read on to discover the 51 best jobs for digital nomads and how you can turn your current profession into a digital nomad job too.
+Read on to discover the 51 best digital nomad jobs and how you can turn your current profession into a digital nomad job too.

 ABOUT THE JOBS ON THIS LIST

-All of the jobs on this list were reported as current professions by successful digital nomads in our 2021 digital nomad study.
+All of the jobs on this list were reported as current professions and remote jobs by successful digital nomads in our 2021 digital nomad study.
 We defined “successful” as making enough from their craft to support their location-independent, indefinite travel lifestyle.

 The jobs on this list fall into three categories: